Frequently asked questions for the Teach and Learn Scholarship (Specialist Teaching Areas).

-- photo identity card issued by the Australian Government or a state or territory government (this may take the form of a Working with Children or Vulnerable People card or a government-issued occupational licence) to verify your identity.
+- Photo identity card issued by the Australian Government or a state or territory government (this may take the form of a Working with Children or Vulnerable People card or a government-issued occupational licence) to verify your identity.

 - Official transcripts of results for any postgraduate studies.
 Please note: A transcript is an official document outlining subjects and results obtained for each year of study.

 A selection panel will review applications shortly after the application is received.
 Your principal and referee may be contacted when assessing your application.
 We may also verify your employment details with the department’s Teacher Recruitment Unit.

 Shortlisted scholarship applicants for the Teach and Learn Scholarship (Specialist Teaching Areas) for Temporary Teachers will be required to undertake an online interview to identify their capabilities, key knowledge areas and personal attributes to determine their suitability.
 Interview invitations will be sent by email and will come from a third party provider.